Toy Average Height: 14 inches and under

 Puppies usually open their eyes at about 2 weeks of age.
 Color can usually be determined at about 4-5 weeks of age but eye color can change as late as 2 years old (not very likely though).

 My pups are raised in my home under foot.
 Raising them is a full-time job for me.
-I dedicate a couple of hours per day to each puppy individually training and socializing them.
+I dedicate a few hours per day to each puppy individually training and socializing them.

 Yes, definitely.
 In general, these intelligent dogs make excellent companions and respond beautifully to training.
 They are good-natured and even-tempered; may initially be reserved with strangers yet make a very loyal companion.
 The Toy Aussie is an active dog with a happy and even disposition, good-natured, seldom quarrelsome and responds with enthusiasm to the challenge and responsibility of having a job to perform.

 The Toy Aussie wears a moderately thick double coat.
-The undercoat is shed twice a yearly and shedding is moderate between these periods, although degree will vary with individual dog.
+The undercoat is shed twice yearly and shedding is moderate between these periods, although degree will vary with individual dog.
 Regular brushing once or twice a week will help minimize shedding and keep their skin and coat healthy.
 The Toy Aussie's coat is not long enough to require heavy daily attention.
-Click here to read more about grooming.

 There is no wrong choice.
 Both males and females make loyal loving pets.

 Toys are great with children and are amazing family pets.
 They’re also accepting of other pets.
-Mine live with two Yorkies, one Biewer Yorkshire Pom Pon, one Sphynx cat, and one piglet!
+Mine live with two Yorkies, one Sphynx cat, and my Golden Retriever.

 Your new pup will come to you having been trained with the Puppy Culture Protocol from Day 1.
 We do hope you will continue with PC training through 12 weeks and the rest of their lives!
 All puppies need to be trained with consistency and love.
 Aussies love to be involved in family activities and do best with families that provide obedience training, socialization and exercise.
 Aussies are naturally reserved around strangers and need to be properly socialized early in their lives.
 They are also extremely loyal dogs; wanting to be by their masters side more than anything else on the planet!
 Aussies are extremely smart and want nothing more than to please their owner.
 They can very easily be trained to do anything!